-When shopping for an oil change service in Ann Arbor MI you have many choices.
-To extend the life of your vehicle a full service auto repair shop may be your best choice.
+When shopping for an oil change service in Ann Arbor, MI, you have many choices.
+To extend your vehicle's lifespan, a full-service auto repair shop may be your best choice.

 Hoover Street Auto Repair is an oil change shop in Ann Arbor, MI.
-We perform oil change on all makes and models, domestic and import autos, cars, SUV, vans, light trucks, medium trucks, RV, and fleet vehicles.
+We perform oil changes on all makes and models, domestic and import autos, cars, SUVs, vans, light trucks, RVs, and fleet vehicles.

-Fast lube outlets offer a quick oil change but they are expensive!
+Fast lube outlets offer a quick oil change, but they are expensive!
 You pay a high price for the convenience!
-Especially when you consider the high value full service shops provide.
-With quick lube franchises you just do not get the expertise and skill level of qualified auto repair technicians.
+Especially when you consider the high value full-service shops provide.
+With quick lube franchises, you do not get the expertise and skill level of qualified auto repair technicians found at a full-service auto repair shop.

-Modern vehicles require specialized oil and high quality oil filters.
-It is essential to have highly trained technicians who can ensure your vehicle gets the manufacturer's specified oil / filter and watch that your warranty requirements are maintained.
+Modern vehicles require specialized oil and high-quality oil filters.
+It is essential to have highly trained technicians who can ensure your vehicle receives the manufacturer-specified oil/filter and ensure your warranty requirements are met.

 What is the single most important factor in extending the life of your vehicle?